 - Remove 3/4 cups of batter and spread the remaining batter into the prepared cake pan.
 Add the cocoa powder into a small bowl and pour the hot water and sugar on top.
 Whisk until a thick and smooth paste forms.

-- To the reserved batter, stir in the chocolate mix and whisk until combined.
-Dollop spoonful’s of the chocolate batter onto the vanilla batter, I make about 6 or 7 per cake pan.
+- To the reserved 3/4 cup vanilla batter, stir in the chocolate mix and whisk until combined.
+Dollop spoonful’s of the chocolate batter onto the vanilla batter.
 Using a knife, swirl the batters together, I suggest once vertically and once horizontally .
 Don’t over swirl or else the batters may blend together.

-- Bake for 20 to 25 minutes until cooked through and a toothpick comes out with a few moist crumbs or clean.
-Cool on a wire rack for about 15 – 20 minutes then store in an airtight container to cool completely.
+- Bake for 45 to 50 minutes until cooked through and a toothpick comes out with a few moist crumbs or clean.
+Cool on a wire rack for about 15 – 20 minutes then store in an airtight container to continue cooling completely.

 - For the frosting